PHARMACY TECHNICIAN CERTIFICATION

 Who needs certification?

 Some states and employers mandate that all pharmacy technicians are certified.
 Forty-five states and the District of Columbia regulate pharmaceutical technicians.
 You should always check with your state board to see if you live in an area that requires certification.
 If you happen to live in a state that does not require certification, it may be to your benefit to get certified regardless.
 Compared to non-certified technicians, CPhT's report better promotional opportunities according to the BLS.

 Skills and abilities

 In recent years, vaccinations provided by a pharmacist instead of the doctor have been on the rise.
 Often pharmacy technicians will be asked to carry out a greater part in store management.

 Since many pharmacies are now open 24 hours a day, seven days a week, there is an increased need for technicians willing to work nights and weekends.
 Most positions will request applicants that meet the following skills:

 - Customer Service: Pharmacy technicians will regularly interact with patrons.
 It is important that a technician's aim is to be helpful and well-mannered to assist in the understanding and disbursement of prescriptions and medical devices.

-Math Skills: Pharmacy technicians will need to understand basic math concepts to ensure accurate pill counts and proper medications mixing.
+- Math Skills: Pharmacy technicians will need to understand basic math concepts to ensure accurate pill counts and proper medication mixing.

 - Detail Oriented: Serious health implications can result from mistakes in filling prescriptions.
 Pharmacy technicians should be educated and pay attention to detail to aid in contraindications or life-threatening mistakes.